WildernessLabs/Documentation/docs/Meadow/Release_Notes/Beta4/index.md

 ## Updating

-This release requires an OS update as well as IDE extension updates.
-We recommend updating on a Windows machine in Visual Studio if you have access to one, but the manual steps for macOS and Linux are provided as well.
+This release only requires IDE extension and Meadow nuget updates.

 # b4.0